 The idea behind the approach is quite similar with what is proposed in code-based fault localization, e.g., Jeremias Rößler, Gordon Fraser, Andreas Zeller, Alessandro Orso: Isolating failure causes through test case generation.
 ISSTA 2012: 309-319.
 Although different in context, I think the paper will benefit by discussing it since it relies on the same idea.

-Response: We agree that there exist some similarities between the work [1] focused on code-based fault localization and our approach, especially at the adaptive part, i.e., [1] also uses feedback from test outcomes to guide test generation, and also leverages test case generation for debugging purposes.
+Response: We agree that there exist some similarities between the work [1] focused on code-based fault localization and our approach.
+In particular, the adaptive part in [1] also uses feedback from test outcomes to guide test generation, and also leverages test case generation for debugging purposes.
 Hence, we added one paragraph to discuss this work (See Page. )

 [1]Röβler, Jeremias, Gordon Fraser, Andreas Zeller, and Alessandro Orso.
 "Isolating failure causes through test case generation."
 In Proceedings of the 2012 International Symposium on Software Testing and Analysis, pp. 309-319.
 ACM, 2012.